feiyangfan/my-task-management/README.md

 This is a simple web daily planner app I am trying to make.
 I was inspired to make this app because I feel like I need to use multiple apps just for planning out my days, which is a bit inefficient.
 I will be building frontend with react, backend with express, and connect the app to mongoDB datebase.
 Also try to deploy the website using a free host.
 I have no prior web development experiences and will be learning and recording useful things that I learned along the way.

+**My goal is that every user has their own data stored in database, and can only be accessed when they log in with their google account.**

 ## Features